Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 <br/>

-## Social Interactions for Autonomous Driving: A Review and Perspective.
+## Social Interactions for Autonomous Driving: A Review and Perspective

 Wenshuo Wang, Letian Wang, Chengyuan Zhang, Changliu Liu, and Lijun Sun. *Foundations and Trends in Robotics*.